-However, if you know web scraping basics, let me assure you that this guide will teach you how to use AI as a web scraping assistant and save a ton of time coding.
+You don't need to be a web scraping master if you know how to get ChatGPT to help you out.
+This guide will teach you how to use it as a web scraping assistant and save a ton of time coding.

 To follow this, you don't even need to know a programming language.
 But you will need: